-- Status quo - Continue to permit products containing less than 50 ppm (with discount factor for monoand bi-chlorinated biphenyls- see Regulations section) to be sold in Washington. - Implement SB 6086- Preference for PCB free products by state agencies. - Assess alternatives for pigments and dyes to identify the availability of safer materials. - Eliminate recycling of paper in Washington State. - Encourage businesses to use alternate processes/materials that do not generate PCBs. - Conduct research using green chemistry to develop new processes that do not inadvertently generate PCBs. - Test products to determine the extent of PCBs in products likely to contain PCBs. - Require labeling to educate consumers on what products contain PCBs and which ones do not. - Petition EPA to revise the federal regulatory limit on PCBs in products to align with the federal Clean Water Act.
+- Status quo - o Continue to permit products containing less than 50 ppm (with discount factor for monoand bi-chlorinated biphenyls- see Regulations section) to be sold in Washington. - o Implement RCW 39.26.280- Preference for PCB free products by state agencies. - Assess alternatives for pigments and dyes to identify the availability of safer materials. - Encourage businesses to use alternate processes/materials that do not generate PCBs. - Conduct research using green chemistry to develop new processes that do not inadvertently generate PCBs. - Test products to determine the extent of PCBs in products likely to contain PCBs. - Require labeling to educate consumers on what products contain PCBs and which ones do not - Petition EPA to revise the federal regulatory limit on PCBs in products to align with the federal Clean Water Act.

 There are many processes that might inadvertently generate PCBs, but not much is known about most of them.
+If the state doesn't make progress in reducing inadvertent generation of PCBs, permitted facilities might be forced to close or eliminate environmentally beneficial processes (such as recycling), which are undesired outcomes.